hamsadatta/RosBot/README.md

 Compatability mode

-This is the hardware and software used for this project:
+Hardware and software used for this project:

 Software